surister/cratedb-tableau-connector/README.md

 massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.

+The [CrateDB connector for Tableau] provides optimal connectivity and usability with Tableau's line of products.
+It is based on the [PostgreSQL JDBC driver].

 ## Install

-You will need to acquire and install two software artefacts, the PostgreSQL JDBC driver, and the CrateDB connector.
+You will need to acquire and install two software artefacts, the PostgreSQL JDBC driver ([JAR file]), and the CrateDB connector ([TACO file]).

 ### PostgreSQL JDBC driver

-Download the driver from the [pgJDBC page] and put it into:
+Download the driver JAR file from the [pgJDBC page] into:

 - Windows: `C:\Program Files\Tableau\Drivers`
 - Mac: `~/Library/Tableau/Drivers`